 - Fold in your cubed bread and stir to coat.
 At this point, it should be a wet mixture with a little excess liquid.

 - Transfer the bread mixture to a baking dish.
-You can use a 13.5-inch oval, an 11.5-inch square, or a 13 x 9-inch rectangular casserole dish.
+You can use a 13.5″ long oval baking dish (as pictured), an 8×8 or 9×9-inch square baking dish or a 7×9-inch rectangular dish.
 Bake for 40-45 minutes until the top starts to turn golden brown.

 - Pour caramel sauce over top while it's still warm and allow it to sink into the bread pudding as it cools.
 You can use storebought caramel sauce or whip up the homemade caramel sauce below while your bread pudding is baking.⅓ cup caramel sauce